-The mission of the American Bald Eagle Foundation is the conservation of the Bald Eagle & its habitat through education and stewardship.
+The mission of the American Bald Eagle Foundation is the conservation of the bald eagle and its habitat through education and stewardship.

 Biodiversity keeps life on this planet beautiful and thriving.
 Our vision is a human population dedicated to maintaining this vast diversity of species.
 We hope to foster appreciation and respect for the natural world in our guests by giving them the inspiration and tools they need to become effective stewards.